 Hollyhock, Lee Vining, 1999

-Original photograph signed and numbered by Mark Citret
+Original Gelatin Silver Photograph by Mark Citret

 Mounted and overmatted with 4-ply archival museum board